fxjs-modules/sql-query/README.md

 ## About

 This module is used by [@fxjs/orm](https://github.com/fxjs-modules/orm) to build SQL queries in the different supported dialects.
 Sorry the API documentation is not complete.
-There are tests in ./test/integration that you can read.
+There are tests in `./test/integration` that you could read.

 # Usage